What is audiometry used for ?

 Speech audiometry is a diagnostic test that assesses an individual’s ability to hear and understand speech.
 It involves the presentation of spoken words or sentences at different volumes and in various background noise conditions to evaluate a person’s speech perception abilities.
 The results of speech audiometry help audiologists determine the extent of hearing loss and develop appropriate treatment plans.

-What is the producer of audiometry
+What is the procedure of audiometry

 1) To measure the pure tone generator-cochlear function